Review of the Album "Versus" by Swedish Thrash Metal Band The Haunted

 In the early stages of the album Versus, the melody is clearly present and this is a bonus for any thrash metal band.
 So far, this album is not a mixed bag but rather a strong statement made by this band.
 Little Cage stylistically sounds to me a bit like the band Arch Enemy.
 These bands are both from Sweden and its really no surprise at all that they are so good musically.
 In terms of melodic thrash metal, I have to put this band near the top where they deserve to be.
 Every album from these guys is good enough to be at least a decent album.

-Songs Like Moronic Colossus & Pieces Set a Good Tone for Versus
+Songs Like Moronic Colossus & Pieces Set a Good Tone for This 2008 Album

 The first song called Moronic Colossus is a very heavy song that is about how human nature can be stupid at certain times.
 “Pieces” is a song that features a slight change of direction for this band as some clean, melodic vocals are present.
 This is the sort of change that Swedish band In Flames made as their career progressed but that’s how a band can grow musically.
 It isn’t just about wanting to look at what the trends are and copy them.
 Versus is an album that musically is a little toned down and slower than albums such as “The Haunted,” “Made Me Do It,” or “One Kill Wonder.”
 Little Cage may sound a little bit like nu-metal to some listeners but it is still a good song.